-To promote the mobile banking in Pakistan, State Bank of Pakistan has joined hands with the Pakistan Telecommunication Authority.
+To promote mobile banking in Pakistan, State Bank of Pakistan has joined hands with the Pakistan Telecommunication Authority.
 Both the organizations have signed a Memorandum of Understanding (MoU).

 According to this memorandum, PTA and SBP will jointly supervise and monitor the operations of mobile banking services.
 Operators and AFIs will put in place an effective complaint handling mechanism.